AlexFreik/Checkers-in-Delft/web/design/API.md

 - **Move** - broadcasted to both players after a move is made;
-  longer moves are sent as multiple Move messages;
+  longer moves are sent as multiple Move messages
-  `eatenPiece` field is sent only if a piece has been eaten
   ```json
   {
     "type": "move",